khulnasoft/integrations-core/activemq/README.md

 ### Installation

-The Agent's ActiveMQ check is included in the [Datadog Agent][3] package, so you don't need to install anything else on your ActiveMQ nodes.
+The Agent's ActiveMQ check is included in the [Khulnasoft Agent][3] package, so you don't need to install anything else on your ActiveMQ nodes.

 The check collects metrics from JMX with [JMXFetch][4].
 A JVM is needed on each node so the Agent can run JMXFetch.
-Datadog recommends using an Oracle-provided JVM.
+Khulnasoft recommends using an Oracle-provided JVM.

 ### Configuration